Working papers:

 Social movements are associated with large societal changes, but evidence on their causal effects is limited.
 We study the effect of the MeToo movement on a high-stakes decision—reporting a sexual crime to the police.
 We construct a new dataset of sexual and non-sexual crimes reported in 30 OECD countries, covering 88% of the OECD population.
 We analyze the effect of the MeToo movement by employing a triple-difference strategy over time, across countries, and between crime types.
 The movement increased reporting of sexual crimes by 10% during its first six months.
 The effect is persistent and lasts at least 15 months.
 Because we find a strong effect on reporting before any major changes to laws or policy took place, we attribute the effect to a change in social norms or information.
 Using more detailed US data, we show that the movement also increased arrests for sexual crimes in the long run.
 In contrast to a common criticism of the movement, we do not find evidence for large differences in the effect across racial and socioeconomic groups.
 Our results suggest that social movements can rapidly change high-stakes personal decisions.

-Media coverage: Vox, PBS, Straights Times, Dagens Nyheter (Swedish), Politiken (Danish)
+Media coverage: Vox, PBS, Straits Times, Dagens Nyheter (Swedish), Politiken (Danish)

 Disagreements over business deals, land boundaries, and loan non-repayments are common impediments to economic transactions.
 To resolve such disputes, people in low-income countries are often forced to choose between costly and slow formal courts, or informal Dispute Resolution Mechanisms (DRMs) that lack state-sanctioned enforcement powers.
 Can a decentralized judicial institution run by locally elected officials increase access to justice by combining the best aspects of formal and informal dispute resolution?
 Can such an institution decrease the burden on higher-level courts and increase investment and growth?
 We evaluate the effects of the government introducing Village Courts (VCs) in rural Bangladesh using a large-scale randomized controlled trial.
 The introduction of VCs more than doubled the share of disputes resolved in state-sanctioned courts, but the ubiquitous informal institution called shalish remains the most commonly used DRM.
 There is some substitution from shalish to VC, but the district court congestion, economic activities, and social dynamics remain unaffected.
 The elected leaders in charge of implementing VCs are also involved in settling shalish cases, and the potential of VCs is limited by the constraints on their time.
 Without further investment in state capacity, the VC cannot supplant the even more decentralized shalish system.